Hutchinson-Lab/Hutchinson-Lab.github.io/_pages/about.md

 News
 ======
 September 2024: Laurel Hopkins successfully defended her PhD dissertation, An Evaluation of Machine Learning Methods for Satellite Imagery-based Sustainability Tasks.
+She is moving on to a position at [LumenUs](https://belumenus.com/) analyzing satellite data to detect greenhouse gasses.

 August 2024: Rebecca Hutchinson has been named one of the [2024 L.L.
 Stewart Faculty Fellows](https://prax.oregonstate.edu/initiatives/ll-stewart-fellowship/2024-awardees).
 This program run by the Patricia Valian Reser Center for the Arts (PRAx) pairs scientists with artists in creative partnerships.
 Rebecca is thrilled to be in conversation with time-based artist [Grisha Coleman](https://www.radcliffe.harvard.edu/people/grisha-coleman).